 You’ll need a minimum credit score of 620 to meet the credit qualification, but you can also strengthen your application with your employment status, job history and academics.
 While Upstart’s interest rates are competitive with other peer-to-peer lending companies, other competitors rely heavily on credit to approve applicants while Upstart doesn’t.

-Upstart would also be the best option if you’re looking for funding to attend a coding bootcamp since eligibility requirements are very lenient.
+Upstart would also be a great option if you’re looking for funding to attend a coding bootcamp, since eligibility requirements are very lenient.

 Lastly, if you meet the eligibility requirements and need a loan quickly, you can have funds in your personal account by the next day.
-If you need funds to help you pay off debt or finance a large purchase, and can comfortably pay back the loan within five years or less, Upstart’s personal loan is a good fit.
+If you need funds to help you pay off debt or finance a large purchase, and can comfortably pay back the loan within five years or less, Upstart’s personal loan could also be a good fit.

 Minimum Credit Score